JDsnyke/PS4-Cheat-List/README.md

     0 75090F40
     ```

+* __Killzone : Shadow Fall__ (CUSA00191 - Ver 1.1.4 - Firm 4.55 - PS4Cheater 1.4.3) [[1]](Update from Discord on 15.05.2018 @ 10.49 PM in #cheats by PS4 Guru) [[CHT File]](https://github.com/JDsnyke/PS4-Cheat-List/raw/master/cht/Killzone_Shadow_Fall_(CUSA00191-Ver_1.1.4).cht) [[Wiki Guide]](https://www.ign.com/wikis/killzone-shadow-fall)

+    ```
+    If you are on a diff CUSA or UPDATE you can find everything here - https://kutt.it/5c2fXy

+    Health : 250 Float/Exact value.
+Then after taking damage, you search for Decreased Value and you should be able to find your results for Health.
+The value will normally be after taking quick damage, around 140-190.

+    (PS I FOUND ALL OF THESE CHEATS AT THE BEGINNING OF THE GAME I SUGGEST U DO THE SAME)

+    Ammo Primary / Secondary is a 2 byte search

+    Grenades is a 4 byte search

+    Health / Adrenalin packs is a 4 byte search
+    ```

+    ```
+    Health

+    0 / 1 3F56E18

+    Health Packs

+    1 3F56AF0

+    Assault Rifle Ammo

+    1 3F56E18

+    Pistol Ammo

+    1 3F56AF0

+    Grenades

+    1 3F56AF0
+    ```

 * __Kingdom Hearts 2.8__ (CUSA05787 - Ver X.X.X - Firm 4.05 - PS4Cheater 1.1) [[1]](http://www.maxconsole.com/threads/kingdom-hearts-2-8-cheat-codes.46553/) [[2]](https://playstationhax.xyz/forums/topic/4378-kingdom-hearts-28-ps4-cheater-405-cheat-codes/)

     ```